manav-mj/DebuggerTest/README.md

 # Test Android Debugger using JDI
-### What it does
+### Purpose
 This android debugger attaches to a waiting android virtual machine and watches the mouseX variable displaying the old and new value of the variable in the console.
+This Debugger is made as a part of GSoC'18 as a basic prototype for [Android Debugger for PDE](https://summerofcode.withgoogle.com/projects/#5029506465660928)

 ### Dependencies
 1. adb tools and jdk pre installed